sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 #### Login to the VM

 You can interact with your VM with several ways: SSH, VNC or a remote desktop server.
 The ready-made images in *AppMarket* do not provide a password for the root user.
-The way to login in as *root* on your virtual machine is using the ssh keys that [you stored](#1.-Access-the-user-interface) previously.
+The way to login in as *root* on your virtual machine is using the ssh keys that you [stored in your profile](#1.-Access-the-user-interface) previously.

 **Command-line access - SSH**